Sourdough Myths and Folklore

 So, yes, you CAN start a culture with critters caught from the air.
 However, the odds don't favor it.
 The greatest number of critters is in the flour, so that is where the greatest odds of starting a culture lie.
 As the Mythbusters would say, "This myth is busted!"

 If you want to see major changes, start feeding your starter whole wheat or rye flour.
 Even changes of flour within the same type will affect the taste of the breads, though the changes aren't as obvious.
-When you moved from San Francisco to Boise, it's pretty likely that you are no longer using the same flour, and most likely the changes are due to changes in the flour you are using.
+When you moved from San Francisco to Boise, it was pretty likely that you were no longer using the same flour, and most likely the changes are due to changes in the flour you are using.
 As the Mythbusters would say, "This myth is busted!"

 Only Use Spring Water With Starters!
 A recurring question with regards to sourdough starter is what sort of water may be used with it.
 And many books, articles and websites insist that starters be started and maintained with spring water, insisting that sourdough starter cannot be started with chlorinated water, and that chlorinated water will kill a starter.